chiranthk1704/Change-Detection-for-Satallite-Images/README.md

 - EGCDNet
 - MSNet

-Each model follows the structure and training methodology described in its original publication.
-The goal is faithful reproduction and fair evaluation.

 ## Datasets

 ### EGY-BCD Dataset

-- Total image pairs: 6091
+- 6091 bi-temporal image pairs
-- Original resolution: 256 × 256
+- Resolution: 256 × 256
-- Regions:
-  - New Mansoura
-  - El Falala City
-  - New Cairo
-  - New Thebes
+- Regions: New Mansoura, El Falala City, New Cairo, New Thebes

-Each sample consists of a bi-temporal image pair and a corresponding binary ground-truth change mask.
+- Each pair includes a binary change mask

-For experimentation:

-- 2000 image pairs randomly selected
-- Resized to 512 × 512
-- Split into Train / Validation / Test with a 7:1:2 ratio
+A resized subset (512 × 512) was used for experimentation.

 ### LEVIR-CD Dataset

-- 637 high-resolution image pairs
+- 637 high-resolution bi-temporal image pairs
-- Spatial resolution: 0.5 meters per pixel
+- Spatial resolution: 0.5 m/pixel
-- Original patch size: 1024 × 1024
 - Focus: building and structural change detection

-For training consistency:

-- Patched into 512 × 512
+Images were patched to 512 × 512 for training and evaluation.
-- Final split:
-  - 1776 training samples
-  - 256 validation samples
-  - 512 test samples
-- Split ratio: 7:1:2

-This dataset is highly imbalanced, with only a small fraction of pixels representing changed regions.

 ## Evaluation Metrics

 All models are evaluated using:

 - Precision
 - Recall
 - F1 Score
 - Intersection over Union (IoU)
 - Cohen’s Kappa
 - Overall Accuracy
 - Number of Parameters (Millions)
 - Average Prediction Time per Image (seconds)

-These metrics provide both accuracy and efficiency comparisons.

 # Experimental Results